University of Alaska Fairbanks: Research units

+International collaboration

+The university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university also participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Student life

 Housing

 UAF has several student residence halls on both lower and middle Fairbanks campus.
 Housing is offered year-round.
 All halls are smoke-free, as is the entire campus.
 Each hall has a kitchen, laundry facility, exterior door hall access system and maintenance services.
 The halls vary from each other slightly to suit different preferences of the student population.
 Additional housing locations on campus are available to graduates, families, employees and nontraditional students.

 Representation

 The Associated Students of the University of Alaska Fairbanks (ASUAF) is the representative group for students attending UAF.

-Each student enrolled in three or more in-person credit hours pays a $42 student government fee for the fall and spring semesters; this money funds ASUAF.
-The income is divided among the student government, KSUA Radio, the concert board and a student-run newspaper called The Sun Star.
+Fairbanks, CTC, and eCampus student pay $53 per credit in Consolidated Fees, students at rural campuses pay $21 per credit; ASUAF receives 2.2% of Consolidated Fee revenue.

-ASUAF holds general elections every November and April.
+ASUAF holds general elections each semester.
 As per the ASUAF Constitution, there is a president, a vice president and no more than 16 senators, all of whom must be in good academic standing (2.0+ CGPA).
 Senators, the president and the vice president have terms of one full academic year.